insys-icom/M3_Container/doc/1st_steps.md

 * In case you use Gentoo on your host: install a cross compiler using "crossdev"
 * Get another toolchain (e.g. Ubuntu, Linaro, buildroot ...)

 It is recommended to use the INSYS SDK.
 It's a virtual Machine ([VirtualBox](https://virtualbox.org)) with a tiny Gentoo Linux distribution and the crossdev target armv7-hf.
-More detailed instructions are [here](doc/Install_VirtualBox.md "doc/Install_VirtualBox.md").
+More detailed instructions are [here](Install_VirtualBox.md "doc/Install_VirtualBox.md").

 2 Get build scripts into the SDK
 ---
 This repository is all about build scripts.
-Most likely you already have gotten this repository, as you are reading this text.
+Most likely you already have cloned this repository, as you are reading this text.
 If that's not the case log into the SDK (console or ssh) and clone this repository by typing:
 <pre>
     $ ssh user@IP-address-of-SDK
     $ git clone git@github.com:insys-icom/M3_Container.git